EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    represents the number of years that a technology operates before it is decommissioned.

 UtilizationFactor
    represents the maximum actual output of the technology in a year, divided by the theoretical maximum output if the technology were operating at full capacity for the whole year.
+Should be between 0 and 1.

 ScalingSize
    represents the reference capacity at which capital costs are estimated when used as agents' objective as described in :ref:`inputs-agents`.